moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 StructProperty follows the same structure as the [list of properties](#list-of-properties), each property has a PropertyTag and PropertyData.

-> Exceptions: PropertyName is "mSaveData" or "mUnresolvedSaveData".
-The structName of the key is FIntVector.
+> Exceptions: Key of "mSaveData" or "mUnresolvedSaveData" are StructProperty(FIntVector) which doesn't contain the fieldNames

 ### Property extra binary data